markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 - **Claude**: [claude.com/pricing](https://claude.com/pricing) — covers Free, Pro, Max, Team, and Enterprise.
 - **Mistral Vibe**: [mistral.ai/pricing](https://mistral.ai/pricing) — covers Free, Pro, Team, and Enterprise for the renamed Le Chat/Vibe app.
 - **Google Gemini**: [one.google.com/about/google-ai-plans](https://one.google.com/intl/en_us/about/google-ai-plans/) — covers Free, AI Plus, AI Pro, and the two AI Ultra tiers.

-- **DeepSeek**: [api-docs.deepseek.com/quick_start/pricing](https://api-docs.deepseek.com/quick_start/pricing/) — DeepSeek's chat app itself is free with no consumer subscription tiers, so this API token-pricing page is the closest official equivalent to a "plans" page.
-- **Qwen**: [alibabacloud.com/help/en/model-studio/model-pricing](https://www.alibabacloud.com/help/en/model-studio/model-pricing) — official pricing for Qwen models served through Alibaba Cloud Model Studio (formerly DashScope/Bailian).
-- **Kimi**: [platform.kimi.ai/docs/pricing](https://platform.kimi.ai/docs/pricing/chat-v1) — Moonshot AI's official developer platform pricing docs for the Kimi models.
+For a knowledge-worker experience close to what *Book 1* describes for the ChatGPT desktop app, the best link is DeepSeek's own chat app at [chat.deepseek.com](https://chat.deepseek.com/).
+It's free for personal use, available on web, iOS, and Android, and includes a long context window and a visible reasoning mode comparable in spirit to ChatGPT's features.
+But unlike ChatGPT and Claude, DeepSeek does not ship an official native desktop application for Windows or Mac.
+What circulates as "DeepSeek Desktop" is an unofficial, community-built wrapper around the same web app, not something DeepSeek maintains itself, so be careful if you choose to install that.

 ## Who is actually using which one

 Popularity figures for AI assistants shift from month to month, so treat any specific number as a snapshot rather than a permanent ranking.
-Two recent, named surveys give a useful picture.
 Anthropic's share of enterprise spending on large-language-model access grew from 24% in 2024 to 40% in 2025, overtaking OpenAI's 27% share, according to Menlo Ventures' *2025 State of Generative AI in the Enterprise* report.
 Among individual developers, OpenAI's models remained the most widely used overall, but Claude's Sonnet models were used by 45% of professional developers, compared with 30% of those still learning to code, according to Stack Overflow's 2025 Developer Survey, published in December 2025.

-Read those two figures together rather than separately.
-ChatGPT keeps the widest reach across casual and consumer use.
-Claude has grown fastest among people who write, reason, and code for a living.
+To summarize, ChatGPT has the widest reach across casual and consumer use.
+Claude has grown fastest among people who write, reason, and code for a living aka professionals.

 Metric|OpenAI ChatGPT|Anthropic Claude
 ---|---|---
 Total users (all tiers)|900 million weekly active users|Not officially disclosed.
-Third-party estimates for monthly active users range from roughly 12 million to 245 million depending on methodology
+Third-party estimates for monthly active users start at 12 million
-$20/month tier (Plus / Pro)|Not broken out in the latest announcement.
-An older, unofficial figure from a mid-2025 court filing put Plus at roughly 12 to 15.5 million subscribers, but that predates the current 50 million total|Not disclosed as a standalone number.
-Anthropic confirmed to reporters that combined Pro + Max paid subscriptions "more than doubled" since the start of 2026, without giving an absolute count
+$20/month tier (Plus / Pro)|An unofficial figure from a mid-2025 court filing put Plus at roughly 12 to 15.5 million subscribers|Anthropic confirmed to reporters that combined Pro + Max paid subscriptions "more than doubled" since the start of 2026, without giving an absolute count
-$100–$200/month tier (Pro / Max)|Not officially itemized.
-Third-party analysis puts ChatGPT Pro ($200) at roughly 500,000+ subscribers; OpenAI's only official figure here is that Pro made up 5.8% of consumer sales when it launched in January 2025|Not disclosed as a standalone number (folded into the "more than doubled" figure above, which covers both the $20 and $100–$200 plans together)
+$100–$200/month tier (Pro / Max)|Third-party analysis puts ChatGPT Pro ($200) at roughly 500,000+ subscribers|Not disclosed as a standalone number
 Business / Team / Enterprise accounts|More than 9 million paying business users|More than 300,000 business customers; more than 1,000 of those customers each spend over $1 million a year
 Total paid subscribers, all consumer tiers combined|More than 50 million|Not officially disclosed